SteveJustin1963/tec-SCOPE/README.md

 ## In the first stage,
-We will keep the Dobson's 2 axis mount with manual movement on the altitude (vertical) and azimuth (horizontal) axes.
+- Dobson's 2 axis mount will be retained, allowing manual movement on the altitude and azimuth axes.

-Two resistor pots will be attached on each axis pivot point to measure approx position.
-A 555 + circuit will convert this into a variable frequency of square pulses, which will be sent to a io port on the tec1 to be counted per second.
-With the pulse frequency in the low and sub khz counting the pulses through the io should be ok.
-Using a scaling factor we interpolate to scopes angle from the freq.
-Additionally, we can compare the counts to previous intervals to determine the direction of movement.
-We can then converted this to serial data ASCII codes that Stellariumcan use to compute the position of the crosshairs on the map.
-After calibration with a reference star, we can confirm our observations.
+- Two resistor pots will be attached to each axis pivot point to measure approximate position.
+- A 555 + circuit will convert the potentiometer readings into a variable frequency of square pulses.
+- The pulses will be sent to an I/O port on the TEC1 for pulse counting per second.
+- Pulse frequencies in the low and sub kHz range are suitable for counting through the I/O port.
+- Interpolation using a scaling factor will determine the angle based on the pulse frequency.
+- By comparing pulse counts to previous intervals, the direction of movement can be determined.
+- The movement data can be converted into serial data ASCII codes for Stellarium.
+- Stellarium can use the ASCII codes to compute the position of the crosshairs on the map.
+- Calibration with a reference star is required to confirm the observations.
+-

 ![image](https://user-images.githubusercontent.com/58069246/210936069-624b8c93-c571-4490-845a-cee685932f91.png)